jakubdziadkowiec17/e-CarRental/README.md

 # e-CarRental

 ## About project
 The project is a web application designed for managing a car rental service.
 Its main goal is to enable efficient management of cars, rentals, customers, employees and payments.
-The system allows users to track rental statuses in real time, monitor car availability, and manage account settings.
+The system allows users to track rental statuses in real time, monitor car availability and manage account settings.
 The application supports both Polish and English languages, providing accessibility for a wider group of users.
 It improves daily workflow for employees and helps administrators make strategic decisions through an intuitive and centralized system.

 ## Technologies
 ### Frontend